grwells/Projects/I61_Internship/Scheduler/Cron/README.md

 * call water measurement sensor and send data to the user
 * interpret the data and move on, calling all other necessary functions

+# Automatic Startup
+Although crontab will carry out the scheduled tasks automatically, they must be installed.
+All scripts in the /etc/init directory are run automatically on startup.

+> //To allow the script in /etc/init.d to run it must be executable
+> sudo chmod +rx /script_name

+The final step is to set the script to run on boot

+> sudo update-rc.d /script_name_and_path defaults
+> sudo update-rc.d /script_name_and_path enable